romildojpaiter/despesas-pessoais-app/README.md

-# expenses
+# Expenses App

-A new Flutter project.
+A new Flutter project, based by Course: Flutter e Desenvolva Apps Para Android e IOS 2020
 ## Getting Started

 This project is a starting point for a Flutter application.